-The three-dimensional response surface relationship between agitation speed and incubation temperature was illustrated in Figure 4.13.
-This figure clearly depicted the effect of agitation speed from 70 rpm to 130 rpm and incubation temperature from 20 °C to 30 °C on the methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production from relative peak area 0.15 % of chromatogram area to relative peak area 0.24 % of chromatogram area.
-The plane showed an optimum point of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production from factors of agitation speed and incubation temperature which were 100 rpm and 25 °C respectively.
+The three-dimensional response surface relationship between agitation speed and incubation temperature was illustrated in Figure 4.14.
+This figure clearly depicts the effect of agitation speed from 70 rpm to 130 rpm and incubation temperature from 20 °C to 30 °C on the methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production from relative peak area 0.15 % of chromatogram area to relative peak area 0.24 % of chromatogram area.
+The plane showed an optimum point of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production at relative peak area 0.29 % by the interaction factors of agitation speed and incubation temperature which were 100 rpm and 25 °C respectively.
 The red regions in the figure showed the maximum production of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate.
 The desirability of this design was 1.0.